mnalis/ironseed_fpc/README.md

   on the latest `.dsc` file, and `debuild` (from `devscripts` package) to rebuild.
   Packaging information is being maintained on  https://salsa.debian.org/mnalis/ironseed

-- prebuild .deb packages for Debian Buster can also often be found at https://github.com/mnalis/ironseed_fpc/releases
+- prebuilt .deb packages for Debian Buster can also often be found at https://github.com/mnalis/ironseed_fpc/releases

 Compilation